ijust-repo/Judge93/docs/api_doc.md

 > **NOTE:**
 >- If everything goes well, response status code is **200**.
 >- If the requested contest does not exist in data base, status code will be **406** and you will have errors like  **'Contest does not exist!' ** .
+>- Just owner can see problems befor contest starts, and if request is from someone else there will be errors like **'You can not see problems right now!'** and respons status code will be **403** .

 --------